 Lack of Understanding

-CRPS is often a mystery to our doctors let alone our loved ones.
-Fibromyalgia and CFS too are frequently looked upon as being far less serious than they so often can be.
-There may be great variation in degrees of severity but this lack of understanding and belief can only serve to worsen how we feel, the likelihood of depression worsening and in turn our ability to be proactive.
+Many complex and painful chronic conditions are poorly understood and treated.
+CRPS for example, is often a mystery to our doctors let alone our loved ones.
+Fibromyalgia, CFS, EDS and many invisible illnesses are frequently looked upon as being far less serious than they are.
+This lack of understanding and belief can only serve to worsen how we feel, the likelihood of depression worsening and in turn our ability to be proactive.

 There is nothing more immobilising than depression combined with pain.
 The pain can act as a constant reminder of the losses too, making it all the more difficult to shift our own thinking to lighter places.

 While loved-ones may just consider your depression to be a natural part of being in pain, failing to treat both the depression and the chronic pain/illness can only lead to a further decrease in function and more intense and dark feelings.

 Both must be treated and you feel supported but as it is so common for others to be mystified instead of supportive, as with everything, it is best to be proactive in finding solutions ourselves.
 Though depression is especially hard as by its very nature it makes you unable to do the very things you need to get better, there are little things you can do to increase your recovery.

 Depression doesn’t have to be forever.
 Right now it may feel like hope is a far and distant thing.
 Depression drains your energy and depletes feelings of hope.
 Though hope itself does have a darker side, keeping us in situations that we may be better leaving behind, unless there is a little hope, it becomes all the more difficult to keep going.